nixworks/public/news/2009/02/3/australia-the-government-announces-a-42-billion-stimulus-package-to-revive-the-economy.md

 ### [2009-02-3](/news/2009/02/3/index.md)

-#  Australia:.
-The government announces a $42-billion stimulus package to revive the economy.
+#  Australia:: The government announces a $42-billion stimulus package to revive the economy.

 The Rudd Government will pour an extra $42b into the economy in its latest bid to head off a recession.